-I recommend spending at least one full day in the Old Town, but you can easily fill two days just exploring the historic buildings and taking in the sights.
+I recommend spending at least one full day in the Old Town, but you can easily fill two days just visiting the historic buildings and taking in the sights.
+(After that, definitely explore the rest of Munich or take a day trip!)

 There are more sights and museums to visit in the Old Town, but this list encompasses my personal favorites that you absolutely have to make time for!